mattmajestic/free-tier-dev/js_apps.md

 ---
 layout: post
-title:  "JavaScript Apps"
+title:  "JavaScript Apps 🍦"
 categories: JavaScript
 ---

-# JavaScript Apps
+# JavaScript Apps 🍦

 JavaScript is a powerful language that's used for web development to enhance user interaction and provide dynamic functionality.